sangeetha0813/Project2-Library-Management-System/README.md

 ```
 ****Task 14: Update Book Status on Return****

-Write a query to update the status of books in the books table to "Yes" when they are returned (based on entries in the return_status table
+    Objective: Write a query to update the status of books in the books table to "Yes"
+	           when they are returned (based on entries in the return_status table)
-Create Stored Procedure: Task of this stored procedure is as soon as someone enters a record in the return_status table,it should reflect in the book table with the status changing to 'yes'
+    Create Stored Procedure: Task of this stored procedure is, as soon as someone enters a record in the return_status table,
+	                         it should reflect in the book table with the status changing to 'yes'
  ```sql
 delimiter $$
 create procedure add_return_records